|National Statistic||Product name||National population projections|

 Timeliness and punctuality

-We usually publish the NPPs every two years, typically in the October following the reference year (for example, we published the 2018-based NPPs in October 2019).
-This publication includes the principal projection and all variant projections; we discuss which variants to produce with our main stakeholders across government.
-Previously we have published lower priority variants around a month after the main release, but for the 2018-based NPPs all variants were published alongside the principal projection on 21 October 2019.
+We usually publish the national population projections (NPPs) every two years, typically in the October following the reference year (for example, we published the 2018-based NPPs in October 2019).
+The 2020-based NPPs were published in January 2022, slightly later than the usual time.
+This meant that there was sufficient time to use the latest and best available death occurrences data, which maximised the quality and relevance of the projections throughout the subsequent projections period.
+A standard publication includes the principal projection and all variant projections where we have discussed which variants to produce with our main stakeholders across government.
+In early releases, we have published lower priority variants around a month after the main release, but for the 2018-based NPPs all variants were published alongside the principal projection.
+The interim 2020-based projections are not supported by variant projections for the reasons outlined in the introduction to the report on Background, Methodology and Assumption Setting.
+Our current plans are for the next NPPs to be 2021-based and include a range of variant projections when they are published in early 2023.

-The starting point for the projections is the population estimates for England and Wales, Scotland and Northern Ireland, which are produced by the ONS, National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) respectively.
-The last of these estimates become available at the end of June of the year following the reference year and we publish the NPPs approximately four months later.
-We have always met the planned publication date.
+The starting point for the projections is the population estimates for England and Wales, Scotland and Northern Ireland, which are produced by the Office for National Statistics (ONS), National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) respectively.
+The last of these estimates become available at the end of June of the year following the reference year, and we usually publish the NPPs approximately four months later.
+The 2020-based interim projections were published slightly later in January 2022.
+With the exception of the delay to the 2020-based interim projections, we have always met the planned publication date.

-For more details on related publications, the release calendar provides 12 months’ advance notice of release dates.
+For more details on related releases, the release calendar provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change explained at the same time, as set out in the Code of Practice for Statistics.
+Information on the reason for the delay to the 2020-based interim projections was published on the ONS website and emailed to subscribers to our email newsletter and NPP email distribution lists.

 Concepts and definitions

-Usually resident: population projections and the estimates they are based on include the “usually resident” population only.
-This is the standard UN definition and includes only people who reside in a country for 12 months or more.
+Usually resident: population projections and the estimates they are based on, include the “usually resident” population only.
+This is the standard United Nations (UN) definition and includes only people who reside in a country for 12 months or more.
 As such, short-term international migrants are excluded.

 Mid-year: 30 June of any given year, where the period from one mid-year to the next is from 1 July of year x until 30 June of year x plus one.Nôl i'r tabl cynnwys

 We calculate the national population projections (NPPs) using a number of standard demographic methods.
+Full details of the methods can be found via our Background, Methodology and Assumption Setting document.
 Some of the main methodological points are detailed in this section.

 We make the projections for successive years running from one mid-year to the next using the cohort component method, which can be summarised as:

-For each age, the starting population plus or minus the net number of migrants (immigrants minus emigrants) minus the number of deaths produces the number in the population, one year older, at the end of the year.
-To this we add survivors of those born during the year.
+For each age, the starting population plus or minus the net number of migrants (immigrants minus emigrants) less the number of deaths produces the number in the population, one year older, at the end of the year.
+To this, we add survivors of those born during the year.
 We define age as completed years at the last birthday.

-We calculate the numbers of births, deaths and migrants using the assumptions of future levels of fertility, mortality and migration.
-We determine this using a mixture of data observation and extrapolation, as well as consideration of expert opinion.
+We calculate the numbers of births, deaths and migrants using the assumptions of future levels of fertility, mortality and migration, which we determine using a mixture of data observation and extrapolation, as well as consideration of expert opinion.
 We may also adjust the assumptions for the first year of the projection to take into account the very latest data.

 In 2012, we commissioned a migration assumptions methodology review from the University of Southampton.
 This made various recommendations on the methodology for setting international migration assumptions with the intention of increasing transparency and streamlining previous processes.
 The results are as follows.

-From the 2012-based NPPs onwards we have applied overall international migration assumptions, rather than breaking them down by world area.
-We have also produced separate international migration assumptions for each UK country.
+From the 2012-based NPPs onwards, we have applied overall international migration assumptions, rather than breaking them down by world area.
+From the 2012-based NPPs onwards, we have also produced separate international migration assumptions for each UK country.

 We have used a consistent method for the fertility assumptions for several rounds of projections.
 We assume a completed family size (CFS) for the 25th year of the projections and then set the trajectory between the current level of fertility and the long-term CFS using analysis of recent trends, an assessment of their implications for future CFS and expert opinion.

-We calculate the population for each of the constituent countries of the UK and add the results together to produce projections for England and Wales (combined), Great Britain and the UK.
+We compute the population for each of the constituent countries of the UK and add the results together to produce projections for England and Wales (combined), Great Britain and the UK.
 We produce variant projections using the same method but with alternative assumptions of future levels of fertility, mortality and migration.
+We have published details of these alongside the release.

 Quality assurance of administrative data